wilderzone/ta-network-api/README.md

 ### Examples

-Fetch a list of the top 30 online game servers:
+Fetch a list of all online game servers:
 ```typescript
 // Import TA Network API.
 import { LoginServerConnection } from 'ta-network-api';